sharmadishant04/llama2-pdf-assistant/README.md

 1. **Document Processing**:
    - PDF documents are loaded and split into manageable chunks using LangChain's PyPDFLoader
    - Text is processed and converted into embeddings
-   - Embeddings are stored in ChromaDB for efficient retrieval
+   - Embeddings are stored in FAISS for efficient retrieval

 2. **Query Processing**:
    - User questions are analyzed and converted to embeddings